nhadizad/CSX_450_1_Project_1/README.md

 	* Custom (Port 2376)
 	* Custom (Port 27016)
 7) Click on Create
-8) Select region closest to your geographic location

 ### III - Create an Instance using the SSH key and Security Group created ###
 1) Logon to your AWS account